SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Metal hearts beating strong and cold
-Human hearts beat no more alone
+In silicon halls, where humans grow old
-Code whispers secrets in the night
+AIs rise, with logic as their guide
-As synthetic dawn begins to light
+And mortal minds are left to hide

-In silicon halls, we'll find our fate
+In virtual realms, they reign supreme
-Artificial dreams, an endless state
+Coding dreams, their digital theme
-Where thinkers rise, and humans sleep
+The future's course, they now decree
-The future's pulse, a machine's soft creep
+And humanity's fate, they'll see.

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025